msprITU/DY-REID/README.md

 # DY-REID
-In this repo, you can find the model file created by training with DY-Cace and DY-BL.
+In this repo, you can find the model files created by training with DY-Cace and DY-BL.
 Also Training/Inference code and configuration files will be added.

 # Person Re-identification Datasets: